indrajithekanayake/portfolio/content/index.md

 <details open>
 <summary>2025</summary>

-- L. B. Jayasooriya, N. C. Jayasinghe, I. Ekanayake, and D. P. Rangoda, “[[Perceived Tendencies of Skilled Migration Amidst the Economic Crisis in Sri Lanka: A Case Study of the Education Sector]],” _Migration and Development_, 2025, Art. no. 21632324251343691.
+- L. B. Jayasooriya, N. C. Jayasinghe, **I. Ekanayake** , and D. P. Rangoda, “[[Perceived Tendencies of Skilled Migration Amidst the Economic Crisis in Sri Lanka: A Case Study of the Education Sector]],” _Migration and Development_, 2025, Art. no. 21632324251343691.

 </details>
 </details>